SorenA/light-hosting-kube/README.md

 `kubectl` is now be ready to go!

+### Monitoring

+Post setup, the monitoring init operator may not be able to start up, and the cluster may report `Monitoring API is not ready` in the Rancher UI.
+This can be fixed by heading to the Monitoring section, disabling the monitoring and enabling it again.

 ### Provisioning In-Cluster

 In order to get a cluster up and running fast, an extra Ansible playbook is provided, for provisioning services in-cluster.